dhlee3146/Group-5/README.md

 We will discuss our project on Monday_ 24.03.28

 ------------------------------------------------
 This is the Plan of the virtual class, and in this class, we will use the "Anki" of the learning tool.
+(Hajeong wrote at 1PM)
 ------------------------------------------------
 | unit | Where Should I Begin?_Teen Life |
 |------| --------------------------------|